randomck23/Scorch-Pistols/README.md

-This is a config repository for my Scorch Rifle skin in Rivals.
+This is a config repository for my Scorch Rifle skin for Energy PISTOLS (not rifle) in Rivals.
 Just download the Scorch Rifle json and import it into Fleasion.